-Thursday, August 15th 2019, 5:23 pm - Animal experts are warning pet owners to exercise caution around bodies of water, now that at least four animals in two U.S. states died following contact with toxic algae.
+Friday, July 17th 2020, 8:56 am - Animal experts are warning pet owners to exercise caution around bodies of water, now that at least three dogs have died in northern Alberta after exposure to toxins from the bacteria.

 Cyanobacteria -- which can grow in lakes, rivers, ponds, and untreated backyard pools throughout most of Canada and the U.S. -- is the suspected toxin.
 While normally harmless in small amounts, the bacteria can be fatal when ingested in large amounts.

 Dogs are especially vulnerable to exposure, the Center for Disease Control (CDC) says on its website.